-Building standard, server-side reports in the designer can be as simple as 1, 2, 3: First, you create a data connection to the data source and dataset (query) for the report.
+Building standard, server-side reports in the designer can be as simple as 1, 2, 3: First, you create a data connection to the data source and dataset (or query) for the report.
 The second step is to design the report layout using simple drag-and-drop tools.
-Formatting attributes are set by changing properties in the properties sheet or dialogs.
+Formatting attributes are set by changing properties in the Properties sheet or Dialogs.
 The report may be previewed and debugged within the designer.
 The third and final step is to deploy the report to the report server.
-This may be done using a right-click menu action.
-The report designer, shown in Figure 1-3, supports this three-step paradigm with corresponding designer windows (located on the tabs) and features.
+This may be done using a menu action or a button.
+The stand-alone Report Builder 2.0 report designer, shown in Figure 1-3, supports this three-step paradigm with corresponding features and designer views.

-Report design is covered in Part II.
-You'll learn about the basics in Chapter 4 and about advanced techniques in Chapter 5.
-Chapter 6 will take you beyond the features and discuss several common business scenarios.
-In that chapter, you will learn techniques for designing the best reporting solutions to meet some common and unique challenges.
+The report design tools are covered in Part II.
+You'll learn about the basics beginning in Chapter 5, "Basic Report Design," and about advanced techniques in Chapter 8, "Advanced Report Design."
+In Part III, Chapter 9, "Reporting with Analysis Service," and Chapter 10, "Report Solutions Patterns and Recipes," will take you beyond the features and discuss several common business scenarios.
+In these chapters, you will learn techniques for designing the best reporting and data analysis solutions to meet some common and unique challenges.

-Client-side reports are a little different from Reporting Services' standard server-side reports.
-Because this feature is intended to give users the power to create and modify their own reports, it does not require Visual Studio or Business Intelligence Studio to be installed on their computers.
+End-user and ad hoc reporting is covered in Part IV.
+These are different from Reporting Services' standard server-side reports.
+Because this feature is intended to give users the power to create and modify their own reports, it does not require Visual Studio, Business Intelligence Development Studio, or the new stand-alone Report Builder 2.0 designer to be installed on their computers.
 First, a data model is prepared to support the reports users may build.
 These data models are stored on the report server with shared data sources and reports.
-The data model serves two important purposes: It provides a simplified view to hide the complexity of relational or hierarchal data.
+The data model serves two important purposes.
+First, it provides a simplified view to hide the complexity of relational or hierarchal data.
 Second, it allows the data model designer to control access to sensitive or irrelevant data stored in the database.
 When a user wants to build a report from the Report Manager, the Report Builder design components are downloaded and activated in the user's web browser.
-This design environment shares common features and characteristics with the report designer but is simpler to use and specifically designed for creating these client-side reports (see Figure 1-4).
-Report Builder reports are automatically laid-out and formatted for ease of use.
+This design environment shares common features and characteristics with the Report Designer but is simpler to use and specifically designed for creating these client-side reports.
+Report Builder reports are automatically laid out and formatted for ease of use.
 Finished reports may be stored on the server for reuse.

-Part III, including Chapters 8 and 9, thoroughly covers client-side reporting concepts, data model preparation, and the Report Builder design environment.
+Part IV, including Chapter 11, "Report Models," and Chapter 12, "Report Builder 1.0," thoroughly covers client-side reporting concepts, data model preparation, and the Report Builder ad hoc design environment.